 Students may choose to specialize in any area of interest in the college related to the energy field.
 Each student must take a series of core courses appropriate for the area of specialization.
 The exact makeup of the core curriculum will be guided and approved by the Graduate Committee of the Energy Engineering program.
 All students working toward the Master of Science Degree in Energy Engineering must take the following core courses:

 Renewable (Solar) Option Required core courses

-The remainder of the course requirements are to be made up of elective courses which should be approved by the appropriate graduate coordinator.
+For all students, the remainder of the course requirements are to be made up of elective courses which should be approved by the appropriate graduate coordinator.

-The courses that are typically taken as elective courses include, but are not restricted to:
+Courses that are typically taken as elective courses include, but are not restricted to: